Ian19/Arminia/README.md

 [Arminia](https://arminia.com.au/) is a 3D interactive educational game and website that explores the construction of the universal geometry of the 13 information systems of the Fruit of Life.
 The construction of geometry is done with [Geogebra](https://www.geogebra.org/), which is used as an online straight edge and compass.
 The straight edge and compass is a tool that can reveal the powerful relationships of geometry, line and number.
 When a construction is built, the user will be rewarded with achievements, art and the instructions to build the construction with a real straight edge and compass.

-To help users better understand new and cutting edge math papers, Arminia integrates the Computation Algebra System of Geogebra to step through each mathematical equation.
+To help users better understand new and cutting edge math papers, Arminia integrates the Computation Algebra System (CAS) of Geogebra to step through each mathematical equation.

 ## Status